cyanreg/avtransport/draft-qproto-spec.md

 The `seek` request asks the sender to resend old data that's still available.
 The sender MAY not comply if that data suddently becomes unavailable.
 If the value of `seek` is equal to `(1 << 63) - 1`, then the receiver MUST comply and start sending the newest data.

+If the `resent_init` flag is set to a non-zero value, senders MAY flush all encoders such that the receiver can begin decoding as soon as possible.

 If operating over [QUIC/HTTP3](#quichttp3), then any old data **MUST** be served over a *reliable* stream, as latency isn't critical.
 If the receiver asks again for the newsest available data, that data's payload is once again sent over an *unreliable* stream.